 I use storyboarding to teach the processes of protein synthesis, photosynthesis, and cellular respiration.
-I introduce my students to the concept of storyboarding by showing them this American Film Institute video, which can be found on these three web sites:
+I introduce my students to the concept of storyboarding by showing them this American Film Institute video, which can be found on these two web sites:

 http://www.youtube.com/watch?v=pWPjjoOFIu8